dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/purpose-alignment-model.md

 Explanation: The "Differentiating" category in the Purpose Alignment Model includes features that are both mission-critical and offer high market differentiation.
 These features are imperative for maintaining a competitive edge.

 Question: How does the Purpose Alignment Model contribute to effective prioritization in product development?
-A: By providing a detailed technical specification for each feature
+A: By providing a detailed technical specification for each feature or option
 B: By aligning product strategy with business strategy and clarifying feature value
-C: By setting up a rigid, inflexible decision-making process
+C: By setting up a rigid, inflexible decision-making process for the product team
-D: By focusing solely on the aesthetic aspects of product features
+D: By focusing solely on the aesthetic aspects of product features and options
 Answer: B
 Explanation: The Purpose Alignment Model contributes to effective prioritization by aligning the product strategy with the business strategy and clarifying the value and importance of each feature, leading to more effective decision-making processes.

 Question: What is the recommended approach for features categorized as "Who Cares" in the Purpose Alignment Model?
-A: Invest heavily in these features
+A: Invest heavily in these features to gain a competitive advantage
 B: Typically, these features do not warrant investment
 C: Use them as the primary selling point of the product
 D: Allocate most resources to their development